All About Abortion

 Legal abortion is performed within a clinic, hospital or doctor’s office, usually on an outpatient basis, and most often within the first trimester of pregnancy.
 Legal abortion procedures are safe: statistically, health risks are far greater for carrying a pregnancy to term and delivering than for abortion.

-There are NO long-term health problems that have yet been validly found to be associated with legal medical or surgical abortion.
+There are NO long-term health problems that have yet been validly and accurately found to be associated with legal medical or surgical abortion.

 Unloading a Loaded Issue